jindrahelcl/puzzlehunt-tools/bigram_model/README.md

 `osmnames/cityconf.mk`.

-Be sure to specify the same administrative level that OpenStreetMap uses for the city of interest; these values are country-cpecific and are documented in the OpenStreetMap Wiki:
+Be sure to specify the same administrative level that OpenStreetMap uses for the city of interest; these values are country-specific and are documented in the OpenStreetMap Wiki:
 <https://wiki.openstreetmap.org/wiki/Tag:boundary%3Dadministrative>.